graphaware/graph-aided-search/README.md

 $ curl -XPUT http://localhost:9200/indexname/_settings?index.gas.neo4j.boltHostname=bolt://localhost:7687
 $ curl -XPUT http://localhost:9200/indexname/_settings?index.gas.neo4j.bolt.secure=false (default is true)
 ```
-Since bolt is still not in a final release the default protocol is http, to enable it add the following line in the booster or filter:
+Since bolt is still not a stabel release, the default protocol is http, to enable it add the following line in the booster or filter configuration:

 ```json
 "protocol": "bolt"